 ESC, or press

-CMD + Enter.
+Ctrl + Enter.
+Use Cancel to discard your changes to the cell.
 Only one cell may be open at a time.

 Note: Clicking and dragging to zoom in on a graph does not unlock the cell from the global time.
 It changes the notebook’s global time instead.

 To save this time as the notebook’s default, click Update Default.
 The reset button discards your changes to time.

 Individual cells can be unlinked from the global time and set to an independent time frame.